AnyLog-co/documentation/deployments/Networking & Security/anylog_authentication.md

 ## Certificate Based Authentication

 Certificate based authentication, can be set for a _node_ or _user_.
-In addition, there should be a _root_ account that's responsible for managing access for all other members.
+In declare a _root_ account that's responsible for managing access for all other members.

-**Disclaimer**: We do not recommend setting up the `root` account on the master node

 ### Root Authentication & Preset Permissions
-Root user grants permissions to members (nodes and users) - this should be done only on a single AnyLog instance.
+Root user grants permissions to members (nodes and users)

 1. [AnyLog-Network/scripts/authentication/set_params.al](https://github.com/AnyLog-co/AnyLog-Network/blob/develop/scripts/authentication/set_params.al)
 presets the configurations values used to configure certificate based authentication.
 Directions for updating configuration